 You can also purchase drift tricycles, if you don’t have a workshop and welding machine to hand.
 Here is one pre-built option from Youtube:

 Electric Recumbent Trikes

-Recumbents are a type of bike where the rider is in a laid back position instead of sitting upright like on a traditional bike.
-It’s mostly for comfort over long distance that this type of bike exists, as your body weight is distributed over a wider area rather than on a saddle and through your wrists on handlebars.
+Recumbents are a type of bike where the rider is in a laid-back position instead of sitting upright like on a traditional bike.
+It’s mostly for comfort over long distances that this type of bike exists, as your body weight is distributed over a wider area rather than on a saddle and through your wrists on handlebars.
 Recumbents make ideal touring bikes since you are in a more relaxed seating position and your head is at an ideal angle to take in the passing countryside views.
-Adding an electric motor to the equation means that the benefits of recumbents are increased, as it increases your average speed with less pedalling input required.
+Adding an electric motor to the equation means that the benefits of recumbents are increased, as it increases your average speed with less pedaling input required.